tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Yes, if you want to learn English.

 This is actually how I learned English as a teenager, not even joking.
-I was so fed up with the quality of subtitles in my native language that one day I just decided to switch and start watching anime with English subs.
+I was so fed up with the quality of fansubs in my native language that one day I just decided to switch and start watching anime with English subs.
 It was insanely hard at first, and I would spend hours looking up every word in a dictionary.
 However, after a few months I only had to look up a couple words here and there.

 If you are serious about learning Japanese, don't use English subtitles.
 Watch with Japanese subtitles or without any subtitles at all.
+We've all seen countless anime fans who've watched thousands of hours of English-subbed anime and still know less than 100 Japanese words.

 ### If someone has watched anime with English subs for thousands of hours before starting to learn Japanese, how much of a head start does that give them?